Course Galleries

 250 Lighting and Sound Design and Production

 "Lighting and Sound" introduces both the "how-to" aspects of creating lighting and sound for performances as well as introducing the design element in these areas- What makes a lighting or sound design effective, interesting, powerful???
-Offered Fall semester.

 Catalog Description

-252 Drawing and Painting for Theatre
+252 Drawing and Painting for Theater

 Catalog Description

-253b Theatre Practicum: CADD
+253b Theater Practicum: CADD

 Being able to read and create technical drawings for performance design work is an important part of communicating your vision to the others in the performance project.
-This class introduces VectorWorks CAD software and is devoted to helping you learn the application, learn about technical drawings and learn how to create each of the common drawings used in performance design work.
-Fall Semester.
+This class focuses on the introduction of VectorWorks CAD software and is devoted to introducing the application, learning about technical drawings and learning how to create each of the common drawings used in performance design work.
+You can get your own copy of Vectorworks just because you are a student.
+Visit the following link for more info:

 Catalog Description